elsewhencode/project-guidelines/README-ir.md

 - Use stage-2 and higher JavaScript (modern) syntax for new projects.
 For old project stay consistent with existing syntax unless you intend to modernise the project.

-  _Why:_
+  _چرا:_

   > This is all up to you.
 We use transpilers to use advantages of new syntax. stage-2 is more likely to eventually become part of the spec with only minor revisions.

 - Include code style check in your build process.

-  _Why:_
+  _چرا:_

   > Breaking your build is one way of enforcing code style to your code.
 It prevents you from taking it less seriously.
-Do it for both client and server-side code. [read more...](https://www.robinwieruch.de/react-eslint-webpack-babel/)
+Do it for both client and server-side code. [توضیحات بیشتر ...](https://www.robinwieruch.de/react-eslint-webpack-babel/)

 - Use [ESLint - Pluggable JavaScript linter](http://eslint.org/) to enforce code style.

-  _Why:_
+  _چرا:_

   > We simply prefer `eslint`, you don't have to.
 It has more rules supported, the ability to configure the rules, and ability to add custom rules.